How AWS Global Accelerator works - AWS Global Accelerator

 How AWS Global Accelerator works

 The static IP addresses provided by AWS Global Accelerator serve as single fixed entry points for your clients.
 When you set up your accelerator with Global Accelerator, you associate the static IP addresses to regional endpoints in one or more AWS Regions.
 For standard accelerators, the endpoints are Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses.
-For custom routing accelerators, endpoints are virtual private cloud (VPC) subnets with one or more EC2 instances.
+For custom routing accelerators, endpoints are Amazon VPC (VPC) subnets with one or more EC2 instances.
 The static IP addresses accept incoming traffic onto the AWS global network from the edge location that is closest to your users.

 Note

 If you bring your own IP address range to AWS (BYOIP) to use with Global Accelerator, you can instead assign static IP addresses from your own pool to use with your accelerator.
-For more information, see Bring your own IP addresses (BYOIP) in AWS Global Accelerator.
+For more information, see Bring your own IP addresses (BYOIP) in Global Accelerator.

 From the edge location, traffic for your application is routed based on the type of accelerator that you configure.